QuTech-Delft/data-and-software-info/docs/software/testing.md

 ## What?

-When we talk about (automated) software testing then we define a few types of tests the main categories are:
+When we talk about (automated) software testing then we define a few types of tests.
+The main categories are:

 * End-to-end tests: These test the full working of your software.
 In the case of a simple script this could be a test which provides an input file and checks if the expected output file is created.
 * Unit tests: Unit tests test a smaller piece (unit) of your software.
 This can be for example a test of a single function which is used to process your results.
-* Integration tests:   Integration tests test tests your integrations with 3rd party services.
+* Integration tests: Integration tests test your integrations with 3rd party services.
 E.g. if your application makes use of some third party software you test if the system works as expected when you combine your code with this third party software.
 * Performance tests:  As the name suggests these test the performance of the system (e.g. how fast is a certain analysis?).

 When dealing with more simple research projects you are most likely interested in the first two: end-to-end tests and unit tests.
 When you are just starting out with automated testing we suggest focusing on end-to-end tests first as these will give you the best idea about whether your full software works as expected.
 Unit tests can then be used to more specifically test complex edge cases of a certain function or to pinpoint where the mistakes are in your code.